ehicks05/loon/readme.md

 ### Feature Summary
 * Stream your music library from any browser
-* Album art support
-* Spotify api support for artist/album art
+* Display album art (and optionally get art via Spotify api)
 * Make playlists
 * Mark songs as your favorites!
 * Drag and drop re-ordering for playlists